The warming weather at this time of year is arriving with an unwanted bite — from ticks.

 The incubation period of TBE is usually between seven and 14 days and is asymptomatic.
-After this, the symptoms can be high temperature (over 39 degrees), malaise, anorexia, muscle aches, headache, nausea and/or vomiting.
-After about eight days of a remission, a second phase of disease occurs in 20% to 30% of those infected.
-Patients may experience a clinical illness that involves the central nervous system.
+After this, the symptoms can be high temperature (over 39 degrees), malaise, anorexia, muscle aches, headache, nausea, and/or vomiting.
+After about eight days of remission, the second phase of disease occurs in 20% to 30% of those infected.
+Finally, patients may experience a clinical illness that involves the central nervous system.

 The symptoms may be milder in the early stages with children, making it difficult to identify the illness as TBE.
-According to one Swedish study, close to 10% of neurological patients under the age of 18 were actually suffering from tick-borne encephalitis.
+However, according to one Swedish study, close to 10% of neurological patients under 18 were actually suffering from tick-borne encephalitis.

 Ticks and pregnancy

-During pregnancy extra precautions must be taken because a tick bite might be very dangerous for the mother as well as her unborn child.
-During this period it’s better to avoid places where you may encounter ticks.
+During pregnancy, extra precautions are necessary because a tick bite might be very dangerous for the mother and her unborn child.
+During this period, it’s better to avoid places where you may encounter ticks.
 It is getting harder every year as ticks find their way into all green places — even Margaret Island is home to a large number.

-TBE is most common in Central and Eastern Europe followed by Northern Asia.
-There are over ten thousand cases documented each year and this number is growing.
-Of course there is protection against tick-borne encephalitis readily available via a vaccine.
-This treatment is very effective and available in clinics in many disease endemic areas.
+There are over ten thousand cases documented each year, and this number is growing.
+Of course, there is protection against tick-borne encephalitis readily available via a vaccine.
+This treatment is very effective and available in clinics in many disease-endemic areas.
 Other ways to protect yourself are by covering skin with more clothing (maybe not as enjoyable in the height of summer) and using tick repellants such as DEET.

 About the vaccination

-For children over the age of one year but younger than 16 there is a special vaccine preparation that is roughly half of the normal ‘adult’ vaccination.
+For children over one year but younger than 16, a special vaccine preparation is roughly half of the normal ‘adult’ vaccination.